mobify/workshop--adaptivejs-site-1x/README.md

     });
     ```

-6. Run `grunt preview`
+6. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
+On the command line, enter the `grunt preview` command to start the preview.
-7. Preview the homepage in your browser
+7. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
+Use the `http://www.merlinspotions.com/` URL for the Site URL form field.
-8. Test that the active classes are applied correctly by inspecting the tabs
+8. Inspect the tabs in the site preview to test the active classes.

-    We'll add the tab styling along with the styling for the active classes in the next step.
+    In Step 10, we add the tab styling and styling for the active classes.

-9. Stop preview by typing `ctrl c` in the terminal window.
+9. Stop the preview with the `[control] c` command in Terminal.

-## Ready to Continue?
+## Continue to Step 10

 When you're ready to continue, run the following command: